 $$(\mu a.
-C_1 \rhd I_1 ; a) \parallel (\mu a.
-C_2 \rhd I_2 ; a)$$
+C_1 \triangleright I_1; a) \parallel (\mu a.
+C_2 \triangleright I_2; a)$$

-Aspect J: Aspect J's aspects are rules (in the sense above) and they are repeatedly applied throughout the program execution.
-They can be expressed in our framework as $\mu a.C \rhd I$ ; a.
-Several aspects are composed in parallel ( $\parallel$ ).
+ASPECTJ: ASPECTJ provides very limited linguistic support for aspect composition as we defined it.
+Aspects are rules (in the sense above) and they are repeatedly applied throughout the program execution.
+Each ASPECTJ aspect can be expressed in our framework as $\mu a.
+C \triangleright I$ ; a.
+Several aspects are composed in parallel (||).
 Therefore, they may match the same join point and interact.
-In Aspect J, conflicts are resolved based on user annotations ("aspect domination") and the hierarchy of aspects.
+In ASPECTJ, conflicts are resolved based on user annotations ("aspect domination") and the hierarchy of aspects.
 However, when two aspect are unrelated w.r.t. the domination or hierarchy relations, the ordering of inserts is undefined.

-Composition of aspects by means of sequence and choice operators have no equivalent in $\operatorname{ASPECTJ}$ .
+Composition of aspects by means of the sequence Rule; Aspect and choice expressions $A_1 \square A_2$ have no equivalent in ASPECTJ.
 The user must manually instrument advices with a state and appropriate conditions in order to simulate them.
-So, our crosscut language is more expressive than the crosscut language of $\operatorname{ASPECTJ}$ .
+So, our crosscut language is more expressive than the crosscut language of ASPECTJ.